-Oil prices spike as Chinese demand snaps back
+Oil gives up big gains from rallying Chinese demand

+Prices spiked early Thursday after Chinese data showed a rebound in imports

-Oil prices surged Thursday after Chinese data showed a rebound in crude imports.
+Oil prices surrendered the early gains that developed after Chinese data showed a rebound in crude imports.

 Continue Reading Below